-- 3. As part of the above, opportunities may be sought to increase understanding of patient experience of local pharmaceutical services and obtain further qualitative information.
-Activity to seek more detailed understanding of the views and experiences of patients, carers and their representatives, including those with protected characteristics, may continue after the PNA is published as part of on-going maintenance and wider quality management and enhancement of pharmaceutical and related services - 4.
-There is great benefit to be achieved by better public and professional access to accurate and timely information on pharmacy opening hours, services and location to ensure that all the population, including those with a protected characteristic, may benefit.
-Suggestions from the patient survey and consultation for the PNA should be further evaluated and shared with those who can act upon it. - 5.
-There is scope for improvement in the delivery of the advanced services of the CPCF contract, including patient selection, case finding, and feedback to prescribers.
-Development of formal pathways which facilitate secure electronic communication to support hospital discharge referral to community pharmacy for an advanced service would be of particular value, and are being implemented locally.
+As part of the above, opportunities may be sought to increase understanding of patient experience of local pharmaceutical services and obtain further qualitative information.
+Activity to seek more detailed understanding of the views and experiences of patients, carers and their representatives, including those with protected characteristics, may continue after the PNA is published as part of on-going maintenance and wider quality management and enhancement of pharmaceutical and related services

+Suggestions from the patient survey and consultation for the PNA should be further evaluated and shared with those who can act upon it.